kalashreeUV/tictactoe-game/README.md

 # Tic Tac Toe Game

-A simple Tic Tac Toe game built with HTML, CSS, and JavaScript.
+Tic Tac Toe is a simple web-based game developed using HTML, CSS, and JavaScript.
+It allows two players to take turns marking X and O on a 3×3 grid.
+The game includes logic to detect winning combinations and draw conditions

 ## Features